sasquatch678/A-Painted-World---Remastered/Gameplay/Quests.md

 ### <p align="center"> THIEVES GUILD
 #### Independent Thievery
 You will need to fence a higher value in stolen goods to progress in the Thieves Guild.
-The Thieves Guild works a little differently in that progressing the Independent Thievery quest unlocks a new special job at each stage, and not necessarily a new rank.
+The Thieves Guild works a little differently in that progressing the Independent Thievery quest unlocks a new special job at each stage, not necessarily a new rank.
 As such, each special job and the fenced amount requirement is listed below.

 |Special Job |Fence Requirements (gold)
 |:--------------:|:-------------:|